brownrabbit0207/wix-detox/website/versioned_docs/version-19.x/APIRef.Screenshots.md

 slug: api/screenshots
 title: Taking Screenshots
 sidebar_label: Taking Screenshots
+---

+## Taking Screenshots

+Detox supports taking in-test screenshots of the device, making the result immediately available in the form of an image file.

 Screenshots can be taken in two levels:

 - **Device-level:** taking a screenshot of the entire screen.